Ty Gibbs

-Tyler Randal Gibbs (born October 4, 2002) is an American professional stock car racing driver.
-He competes full-time in the NASCAR Cup Series, driving the No. 54 Toyota Camry for Joe Gibbs Racing.
+Tyler Randall Gibbs (born October 4, 2002) is an American professional stock car racing driver and team owner.
+He competes full-time in the NASCAR Cup Series, driving the No. 54 Toyota Camry XSE for Joe Gibbs Racing.
 Gibbs was the 2022 NASCAR Xfinity Series champion and 2021 ARCA Menards Series champion.
-He is the grandson of former NFL coach and current NASCAR team owner Joe Gibbs.
+He is the grandson of former NFL Hall-of-Famer and NASCAR team owner Joe Gibbs.
+He is also a co-owner of JGR's Xfinity program.

 Racing career

-Gibbs began running Shifter Karts at GoPro Motorplex in the summer of 2015 at the age of 13.
+Gibbs began racing in go-karts, on asphalt and dirt tracks in Mooresville, North Carolina.
 In 2019, Gibbs won the IceBreaker 125 Late Model Stock race at Myrtle Beach Speedway, driving the No. 18 for Nelson Motorsports.

 CARS Late Model Stock Tour

 In 2017 and 2018, Gibbs competed in the CARS Late Model Stock series for Marlowe Racing.
-He finished 14th in the season points standings in 2017 (due to Gibbs only competing in 8 out of 13 races that year), and 8th in 2018.
-He has 2 pole positions, has led 90 laps, and has an average finish of 13.3, with a best finish of 2nd at Anderson Motor Speedway.
+He finished fourteenth in the season points standings in 2017 (due to Gibbs only competing in eight out of thirteen races that year), and eighth in 2018.
+He has two pole positions, has led 90 laps, and has an average finish of 13.3, with a best finish of second at Anderson Motor Speedway.